Brisbane Showgrounds: History

 The association with regional Queensland and the rural tradition has been and will remain central to the character of the Brisbane Exhibition and the grounds in which it is held, but the RNA has incorporated new ideas and technology to meet the expectations of today's show patrons.
 In recent years new attractions at the Exhibition Grounds have included communications technology displays.

+In December 2023, Queensland announced a proposal to build a 20,000-seat stadium at the RNA; its main tenants would have been the Brisbane Lions and Cricket Australia, serving as a temporary stadium while The Gabba was reconstructed for the 2032 Summer Olympics.
+It would have cost $137 million, with a third covered by the state, and the rest covered by Brisbane City Council, the Lions, and Cricket Australia.
+After the completion of the Gabba, the stadium would have been reduced to 12,000 seats.
+The proposed stadium was criticised by local officials, with Lord Mayor Adrian Schrinner stating that Brisbane 2032 had "become more about overpriced stadiums rather than the promise of vital transport solutions".
+Stating that the RNA stadium was the "final straw", Schrinner announced that he would therefore withdraw his support for the Gabba reconstruction project.
+The Gabba project was scrapped in March 2024.

-Used as a sports ground
+Use as a sports ground

 Sport has also been a major feature at the Brisbane Showgrounds.
 Sports played at the Showgrounds have included: